Calcium Test: Meaning, Functions, Causes, Symptoms, Normal Range, and Complete Guide

 Ionized Calcium

-Measures only the active and usable form of calcium that directly supports muscles, nerves, and other body functions.
+This measures only the biologically active form of calcium that directly affects muscles, nerves, and the heart.

-Together, these tests help doctors understand how well the body regulates calcium and whether problems such as deficiency, hormonal imbalance, kidney disease, or bone disorders may be present.
+Together, these measurements help doctors understand how well the body is regulating calcium and whether further evaluation is needed.

 What is Calcium?

-Calcium is a mineral that plays a structural, functional, and regulatory role in the body.
-About 99% of it is stored in the bones and teeth, where it provides rigidity and strength.
-The remaining 1% circulates in the blood and tissues, helping muscles contract, nerves send signals, and blood clot normally.
+Calcium is a mineral with structural, functional, and regulatory roles in the body.
+Nearly all of it—about 99%—is stored in bones and teeth, where it provides strength and stability.
+The remaining small fraction circulates in the blood and tissues and is responsible for many life-sustaining processes.

-Vitamin D, which helps the intestines absorb calcium from food.
+- Vitamin D, which helps absorb calcium from the intestine

 Where is Calcium Stored and Controlled in the Body?